cerebrum101/GFA/content/Competitive programming.md

 enableToc: true
 openToc: false
 tags:
   - guide
   - advice
   - career-choice
   - extracurriculars
   - helpful-resources
-- usa
-- eu
-- asia
-- turkey
-- canada
-- kazakhstan
   - internship
 ---

 💻 **Are you looking for an extracurricular activity that will help you develop your problem-solving skills, boost your confidence, and set you apart from your peers?
 Look no further than competitive programming!**